 In addition to the opportunities in Spain and Morocco, you may partake in faculty-led trips of shorter duration to other countries around the globe.
 Recent Political Science majors have traveled to places like Jordan, South Africa, England, and Germany.
 Consult with your advisor, or visit the Global Education Program to discuss the countries of interest to you.

 Our George and Barbara Bush Center presents another treasure trove of rare historic documents and artifacts.
 The Bush Legacy Collection houses materials related to the life of George H.W.
 Bush, the 41st president of the United States, focusing on his family’s New England heritage.
 The George and Barbara Bush Distinguished Lecture Series is an annual event honoring the legacy of President and Mrs. Bush as political and community leaders.

 We offer qualified students the option of graduating with Honors in the Research Track.
-The research option includes significant research, scholarship or creative activity under the direction of a faculty member (note that, unlike other CAS Honors majors, the Political Science major’s Honors program does not require the Sophomore Honors Research Seminar course [HONR 180]).
+The research option includes significant research, scholarship, or creative activity under the direction of a faculty member (note that, unlike other CAS Honors majors, the Political Science major’s Honors program does not require the Sophomore Honors Research Seminar course [HONR 180]).
 For more information, go to Honors Program.